heptarch/heptarch.github.io/drafts/demon.md

 yards directly beneath the stationmaster's rum, gazed with rapture at the fragile and impossible object before her.

-A small shape glowed and hummed in the darkness; a patchwork of triangles, folded in on itself like an origami ball.
+A small shape glowed and hummed in the darkness: a patchwork of triangles, folded in on itself like an origami ball.
-Dewar pulled gently on a wire near her head, and the tug travelled off into the darkness.
+Dewar pulled gently a wire near her head, and the tug travelled off into the darkness.
 A pulley lurched, then another, then a third, and a cantilevered armature covered in coils and ribbons of piping leaned forward as if bowing.
 The ball grew larger and a constellation of twelve teardrops appeared around it, dancing, Susan thought, like angels on the head of a pin, or the apostles celebrating their master.
-The teardrops lengthened inward and cruelly pierced the ball; Susan gasped at this twelvefold betrayal, beyond anything in the scriptures.
+But then the teardrops lengthened inward and cruelly pierced the ball; Susan gasped at this twelvefold betrayal, beyond anything in the scriptures.
 The spikes emerged on the other side of the ball, and the whole figure shivered, as the spikes and their heads continued dancing, swelling